pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 Some examples of interrogative pronouns:

 1. What is your name?
-2. Which is your favourite food?
+2. Which is your favorite food?
 3. Who did this?
 4. Whom did you meet yesterday?
 5. Whose bike is this?